Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Modularity - Can I customize Uranium Fever to my preferences?**
   - Uranium Fever is not inherently modular.
 Due to various complicated optimizations, plugin merges, and custom updates, altered lists are unsupported.

+- **Mods - Why are there so many empty mods or mods that are completely overwritten in UF?**
+  - They have been merged or optimized in some fashion, though they are still included in an empty state to ensure the author receives appropriate downloads, donation points, and recognition for their creation.

 - **NoDelete - What does [NoDelete] mean?**
   - This tag prevents Wabbajack from modifying the contents of tagged folders during updates.